bkoropoff/chorus/doc/config.md

 ### Lazy Imports and Configuration

-[`chorus.lazy`](chorus.lazy) allows lazily importing Lua modules, as well as designating a portion of a configuration file as lazily executed.
-The configuration file is suspended at that point until a lazily imported module is first accessed (e.g. from a keymap), at which point execution resumes, the lazy import is resolved, and whatever triggers it continues on.
-This can go as far as installing packages on the fly for the first time.
+[`chorus.lazy`](chorus.lazy) allows lazily importing Lua modules or computing values, as well as designating a portion of a configuration file as lazily executed.
+The configuration file is suspended at that point until a lazy import or value is accessed (e.g. from a keymap), at which point execution resumes, the lazy import or value is resolved, and whatever triggered it continues on.
+This can go as far as installing packages on the fly.

 #### Example: `config/neo-tree.lua`
 ```lua